 Hope House has three phases of treatment, which leads to graduation.
 Hope House also provides clients aftercare, helping them continue their recovery.
 In each program treatment phase, we work with clients to accomplish specific goals.
 A 90-Day treatment packet is given to each client at intake.
 During the prescreening, we thoroughly assess clients to ensure that our program setting is appropriate for them.
 Hope House keeps clients focused with a full weekly schedule.
 Our goal is to maintain program services at a current level.
 This includes the following:

 - Providing individual therapy to all Hope House clients once weekly

 - Providing small clinical groups weekly

 - Providing outpatient services including family therapy, group therapy and individual therapy as requested by clients

 - Providing weekly graduate support group

 - Providing a minimum of 7 clinical groups per week.
 Groups include: Seeking Safety, Thinking For Change, Men/Women’s Group, Anger Management, Things Left Unsaid, Devil’s Advocate, Empty Chair, Dasein, Family Sculpture, Group Rap, How I See You and Wounded Child

-- Providing 12-step meetings, AA meetings once weekly and H&I once weekly
+- Providing 12-step meetings, AA meetings once weekly and book study group

-- Daily walks and monthly outings to park
+- Daily walks (when permitted) and monthly outings to park